BrendaMichelle/flatiron-gardens/README.md

     - Each garden name should be a link to that garden’s show page
     - There should be a link to the new garden form
 2. Garden Show Page
-    - TThere should be a show page for each garden.
+    - There should be a show page for each garden.
 It should display the name, number_of_employees, length, and width
-    - TThere should be a link to the index page
+    - There should be a link to the index page
-    - TThere should be a link to the edit form
+    - There should be a link to the edit form
    - There should be a button to delete the garden
 3. New Garden Form
     - Add controller actions and views necessary to show a form to create a new garden.
 The form should have: